Steven Folkes

 Biography

-During his time in reserve grade, he set the record for most tries in a game with four - before getting an opportunity in first-grade to debut as a replacement against South Sydney in 1978.
+During his time in reserve grade, he set the record for most tries in a game with four before getting an opportunity in first-grade to debut as a replacement against South Sydney in 1978.

-His first of sixteen games as captain came in 1984, the same year he would help Canterbury lift the Premiership trophy, doing so again the following season where he was awarded Life Membership of the Football Club.
+His first of sixteen games as Captain came in 1984, the same year he would help Canterbury lift the Premiership trophy, doing so again the following season where he was awarded Life Membership of the Football Club.

-Another Premiership victory came in 1988 against Balmain, while Folkes' commitment to the Canterbury cause saw another personal milestone achieved in 1989, where he became the first player to achieve 300 Club games.
+Another Premiership victory came in 1988 against Balmain, while Folkes' commitment to the Canterbury cause saw another personal milestone achieved in 1989, where he became the first player since 1935 to achieve 300 Club games.

-Steven continued with the club as a trainer and was appointed Reserve Grade coach in 1996.
+Steven continued with the Club as a trainer and was appointed Reserve Grade coach in 1996, leading the team to win the reserve grade Super League Grand Final against Auckland.

 Hall of Fame Members